Picovoice/picovoice/sdk/unity/README.md

 2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Packaging
-To build the package from source, you have first have to clone the repo with submodules:
+To build the package from source, you first have to clone the repo with submodules:
 ```console
 git clone --recurse-submodules git@github.com:Picovoice/picovoice.git
 # or
 git clone --recurse-submodules https://github.com/Picovoice/picovoice.git
 ```

 You then have to run the `copy.sh` file to copy the package resources from various locations in the repo to the Unity project located at [/sdk/unity](/sdk/unity) (**NOTE:** on Windows, Git Bash or another bash shell is required, or you will have to manually copy the resources into the project.).
-Then, open the Unity project, right click the Assets folder and select Export Package.
+Then, open the Unity project, right-click the Assets folder and select Export Package.
 The resulting Unity package can be imported into other Unity projects as desired.

 ## Usage